Understanding the Bona Fide Sale Exception to the FTC’s Noncompete Ban

 The FTC rule will become effective 120 days after publication in the Federal Register.
 However, there might be some roadblocks to the finalization of the FTC rule.
 At least three lawsuits, including a filing by the U.S. Chamber of Commerce, have been filed in federal court attempting to block the implementation of the ban.
 Phelps will keep clients informed of any updates to the FTC’s noncompete ban.

-Contact Mary Lauren Bobango Stewart or any member of Phelps’ Business team if you have questions or need advice and guidance.
+Contact any member of Phelps’ Business team if you have questions or need advice and guidance.